balamanoharb/coding-refresher/notes/algorithms-and-datastructures/bit-manipulation.md

 num ^ (1 << pos)
 ```

-ation hacks.
-Bit Hack #1.
-Check if an given integer is even or odd
+1. Check if an given integer is even or odd
-Bit Hack #2.
-Detect if two integers have opposite signs or not
+2. Detect if two integers have opposite signs or not
-Bit Hack #3.
-Add 1 to a given integer
+3. Add 1 to a given integer
-Bit Hack #4.
-Swap two numbers without using any third variable
+4. Swap two numbers without using any third variable
-Bit Hack #5.
-Turn off kth bit in a number
+5. Turn off kth bit in a number
-Bit Hack #6.
-Turn on kth bit in a number
+6. Turn on kth bit in a number
-Bit Hack #7.
-Check if kth bit is set for a number
+7. Check if kth bit is set for a number
-Bit Hack #8.
-Toggle the kth bit
+8. Toggle the kth bit
-Bit Hack #9.
-Check if given positive integer is a power of 2 without using any branching or loop
+9. Check if given positive integer is a power of 2 without using any branching or loop
-Bit Hack #10.
-Find position of the rightmost set bit
+10. Find position of the rightmost set bit
-Bit Hack #11.
-Find position of the only set bit in a number
+11. Find position of the only set bit in a number
-Bit Hack #12.
-Computing parity of a number (Naive solution)
+12. Computing parity of a number (Naive solution)
-Bit Hack #13.
-Convert uppercase character to lowercase
+13. Convert uppercase character to lowercase
-Bit Hack #14.
-Convert lowercase character to uppercase
+14. Convert lowercase character to uppercase
-Bit Hack #15.
-Invert alphabet’s case
+15. Invert alphabet’s case
-Bit Hack #16.
-Find letter’s position in alphabet
+16. Find letter’s position in alphabet
-Bit Hack #17.
-Given an integer, compute its absolute value (abs) without branching
+17. Given an integer, compute its absolute value (abs) without branching
-Bit Hack #18.
-Find number of bits needed to be flipped to convert given integer to another
+18. Find number of bits needed to be flipped to convert given integer to another
-Bit Hack #19.
-Check if binary representation of a number is palindrome or not
+19. Check if binary representation of a number is palindrome or not
-Bit Hack #20.
-Find XOR of two numbers without using XOR operator
+20. Find XOR of two numbers without using XOR operator

 Ref : https://www.youtube.com/watch?v=ZusiKXcz_ac